jpfababaer/e-three-project/README.md

   - Pull Requests:
     - When creating a pull request, provide detailed description of the change you have made and would like to be implemented.
+    - Please comment and close the issue related to the pull request. (i.e. closes #number)
     - Any pull request made requires the approval of me.

 ### FAQs